 - Our regional campuses will be net zero with our Mildura and Shepparton Campuses being the first to reach this milestone.

 Building on our past, we continue to embed sustainability initiatives in everything we do:

-- We’re building new Student Accommodation at our Bundoora campus which utilises Cross-Laminated Timber - a new, sustainable and renewable construction technology.
+- We built a new 5 Star Green Star Student Accommodation building at our Bundoora campus which utilises Cross-Laminated Timber - a new, sustainable and renewable construction technology.

-- More than 250 new light poles with LED lights are being installed at our Bundoora campus as part of our Public Lighting Project.
+- More than 420 new LED lights or light poles have been installed at our Bundoora campus as part of our Public Lighting Project.